nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Adding a person
 1. Adding a person into Tracey.
 After addition, the student contact will be displayed at the bottom of the displayed list

    a.
-Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br> Insert a student contact with the above details to the list and displayed on the GUI.
+Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br>   Expected: Insert a student contact with the above details to the list and displayed on the GUI.

    b.
-Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE t/leader` <br> Insert a student contact with the above details with the tags displayed.
+Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE t/leader` <br> Expected: Insert a student contact with the above details with the tags displayed.

    c.
-Test case : `add n/John Doe n/Daniel Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br> Inserts a student contact with the second specified name parameter.
+Test case : `add n/John Doe n/Daniel Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br> Expected: Inserts a student contact with the second specified name parameter.

    d.
-Test case : Invalid Syntax <br> No student is added into Tracey.
+Test case : Invalid Syntax <br> Expected: No student is added into Tracey.
 Error details shown in response message.
 Help message also displayed in response message for the user to try again to insert correctly.

    e.
-Test case : Insert order with existing `MatriculationNumber`, `Phone` or `Email` <br> Error will message will be displayed stating that the duplicate unique field already exists in Tracey and thus stated student will not be added.
+Test case : Insert order with existing `MatriculationNumber`, `Phone` or `Email` <br> Expected: Error will message will be displayed stating that the duplicate unique field already exists in Tracey and thus stated student will not be added.

 ### Deleting a person